Skip to main content

 Designed to give students hands-on experience in their field, the programme offers a dynamic blend of academic learning and practical application through placements with the university’s sports teams and a student-led injury clinic.

-As part of their third-year curriculum, students on the programme are assigned to ATU's Donegal sports teams, where they serve as the first point of contact for any injury-related concerns.
+As part of their third-year curriculum, students on the program are assigned to ATU’s Donegal sports teams, where they serve as the first point of contact for any injury-related concerns.
 They provide services such as emergency first aid, injury assessment, and rehabilitation planning, all under the supervision of experienced mentors.
 This exposure helps students develop essential skills, from clinical reasoning to on-the-spot decision-making, preparing them for diverse roles in private practice, sports teams, or self-employment.

 The initiative immerses students in real-world scenarios- on-field injuries, diagnosing conditions like hamstring or ACL tears, and devising rehabilitation strategies for common athletic injuries.